launchscout/handlebone/README.markdown

 * handlebars.js
 * A HandlebarsView superclass
 * a rails helper module for rendering all your handlebars templates into your rails view
+* Some handlebars helpers to make things easier

 Usage
 =====